vishudverma/Multimodal-image-classification/README.md

 - `FSL_SimpleNN.ipynb`: Jupyter Notebook containing the code for the FSL-based feed-forward network for tumor image classification.

-- `SNAIL.ipynb`: Jupyter Notebook containing the code for the tumor image classification using SNAIL techniques.
+- `Final.ipynb`: Jupyter Notebook containing the code for the tumor image classification using SNAIL techniques.

 - `Features/`: Directory containing the dataset of features extracted from tumor images and scripts.